lynnlangit/Hello-AWS-Data-Services/1_storage/2_EFS-EBS-FSx/README.md

 #### AWS EBS (Elastic Block Storage)
 - provides persistent block-level data storage as a volume mounted to one EC2 VM instance
 - Use cases: business continuity, software testing, and database management
-- Block storage stores files in multiple volumes called blocks, which act as separate hard drives
+- EBS stores files in multiple volumes called blocks, which act as separate hard drives
-- block storage devices are more flexible and offer higher performance than regular file storage
+- EBS devices are more flexible and offer higher performance than regular file storage
 - Learn more about EBS [common operations on volumes](https://cloud.netapp.com/blog/ebs-volumes-5-lesser-known-functions#5less-known)

 #### AWS EFS (Elastic File Storage)